Deforestation in Costa Rica: Tree cover extent and loss

+REDD+ forest reference level and monitoring

+Costa Rica has submitted national forest reference emission level/forest reference level benchmarks under the UNFCCC REDD+ framework.
+These benchmarks are used in the context of results-based payments and each submission is subject to a UNFCCC technical assessment.
+On the UNFCCC REDD+ Web Platform, Costa Rica’s 2025 submission is listed as having an assessed reference level, with its National REDD+ Strategy, safeguards reporting, and a reported national forest monitoring system.

+Costa Rica’s first national FREL/FRL (submitted in 2016 and modified during the technical assessment) covered “reducing emissions from deforestation” and “enhancement of forest carbon stocks” at national scale, using two contiguous historical reference periods (1986–1996 and 1997–2009).
+The assessed benchmarks were 14,911,467 t CO2 eq per year for the 1986–1996 reference period (for results-based actions in 1997–2009) and 4,365,160 t CO2 eq per year for the 1997–2009 reference period (for 2010–2025).
+The technical assessment reports that the FREL/FRL included above-ground biomass, below-ground biomass, dead wood (above ground) and litter, while excluding soil organic carbon and harvested wood products (HWP).

+In 2025, Costa Rica submitted an updated national FREL/FRL (reference period 2010–2019) that expanded the scope to include “reducing emissions from forest degradation”, alongside deforestation and enhancement of forest carbon stocks.
+The technical assessment reports an assessed (modified) FREL/FRL of 76,938 t CO2 eq per year, revised from −592,127 t CO2 eq per year in the original submission, noting that the net benchmark combines emissions from deforestation and degradation with removals from enhancement of forest carbon stocks.

 Decentralization efforts

 One of Costa Rica's many national parks to protect biodiversity and habitat loss, Tortuguero National Park.

 Decentralized decision-making is being practiced in Costa Rica to improve protected area management and biodiversity conservation.
 Costa Rica stands out among all developing tropical countries for its commitment toward environmental and natural resources issues.
 The central government has developed a protected area system that has given some kind of protected status to 25% of its national territory.
 In the mid-nineties the Costa Rican government started to decentralize management and decision-making of all protected areas in the country to promote locally based biodiversity conservation governance.
 All protected areas were grouped in eleven regionally based administrative units and were labeled as conservation areas.
 The central government gave each conservation area the authority to exercise significant degrees of autonomy to design and implement policy for the management of the protected areas under their jurisdiction.